 - Select Preview in Device Central.
 A menu will then appear with a default device to display the document.

-By selecting a device listed in a test group, the test device will disappear and the selected device will display the document.
-This allows users to get an idea of how other users will see their mobile site on a multitude of mobile devices and screen resolutions regardless of if the screen was intended for the specifications.
+The test device will disappear by selecting a device listed in a test group, and the selected device will display the document.
+It allows users to get an idea of how other users will see their mobile site on many mobile devices and screen resolutions regardless of if the screen was intended for the specifications.